unitejs/cli/README.md

 This will serve the app for you to view in a browser.

 ## Modifications To Generated Files
 If you modify any of the files generated by UniteJS then you should remove the *Generated by UniteJS* comment at the bottom of the file.
-If you then call any of the UniteJS operations again your changes will not be lost.
-Any files which are generated but can not contain comments because of their format will where possible be combined with any changes you have made.
+If you then call any of the UniteJS operations again your changes will be retained.
+Any files which are generated but can not contain comments because of their format (e.g. .json files) will where possible be combined with any changes you have made.